-This year I was invited to take part in the exhibition "Personal Structures - Identities" which is hosted by the European Cultural Centre in Venice.
-It runs throughout the duration of the Biennale, finishing November 24th 2019 and I'm showing in Palazzo Bembo which is on the Grand Canal close by the Rialto Bridge.
+Last year I was invited to take part in the exhibition "Personal Structures - Identities" which was hosted by the European Cultural Centre in Venice.
+It ran throughout the duration of the Biennale, finishing November 24th 2019 and I showed in Palazzo Bembo which is on the Grand Canal close by the Rialto Bridge.

 I chose to make an installation in two interlinked parts, dealing with the themes of transformation, voyage, memory and ritual.

-The films in gilt frames, showing voyages through passages, chambers, tunnels, corridors and stairways, accompany the physical works as augmentations.
+The films in gilt frames, showed voyages through passages, chambers, tunnels, corridors and stairways, accompany the physical works as augmentations.

-Two ritualistic ceramic figure watch over the passage to the second part where a succession of red mask moulds, sometimes strangely appearing as positives, lead to “La Gran Marea” (The Great Tide).
+Two ritualistic ceramic figure watched over the passage to the second part where a succession of red mask moulds, sometimes strangely appearing as positives, lead to “La Gran Marea” (The Great Tide).